-A marketer’s complete guide to changing Google ranking factors in a HubSpot website
+A complete guide to change Google ranking factors on a HubSpot website

 As a marketer, it can take a lot of time updating all the right Google ranking factors into a website.
 Figuring out exactly how to do it can be costly.

 It can also be challenging to align your marketing goals with your own website design.
 Some of your goals probably are right in line with Google's.
 If you want to get traffic, anyways.

 So we took the ranking factors outlined in Backlinko’s post “Google’s 200 Ranking Factors: The Complete List (2020)” and showed you exactly how to make each of those changes to your HubSpot website.
 SEO in your HubSpot design doesn’t have to be so difficult.

 For more information on how important the factor is, or why it’s so important, be sure to check out the article from Brian Dean.

 Please note, we removed factors that were not important or had very little impact on your website’s SEO.

 Although domain age isn’t necessarily as important as it used to be, it’s still relevant, just not extremely important.

 Keywords used to be important in the domain, but it doesn’t necessarily have the same effect now.
 However, it does let Google know that your website is relevant.